Crystal, 1921 Watercolor by Paul Klee

 (Pictured: an antique ear trumpet for the hard of hearing.)

 The results confirmed the contribution that hearing makes to balance.
 In this study, the researchers found that even people with a mild hearing loss (25 decibels) were nearly 3 times more likely to have a history of falls than those without a hearing loss!
 They were also able to measure how as the hearing decreased, the risk of falls increased.
 For instance with every 10 decibels of hearing loss, the risk of falling increased by 1.4 fold!

-Many people don’t want to wear their hearing aides, for many various reasons.
-But when they understand that wearing the hearing aides will decrease their risk of falls and injury, they are usually much more willing to put them on…
+Many people don’t want to wear their hearing aids, for many various reasons.
+But when they understand that wearing the hearing aids will decrease their risk of falls and injury, they are usually much more willing to put them on…

 Do you need inspiration to improve your balance?
 Then check this out: